-The Botswana Rhino Reintroduction Project is a true success story: Collaborative conservation efforts between Wilderness Safaris, Wilderness Safaris Wilderness Trust, Botswana's Department of Wildlife (DWNP) and the Botswana Government have realised a dream with the successful reintroduction of black and white rhino into the Mombo area of the Moremi Game Reserve.
+The Botswana Rhino Reintroduction Project is a true success story: Collaborative conservation efforts between Wilderness Safaris, the Wilderness Wildlife Trust, Botswana’s Department of Wildlife (DWNP) and the Botswana Government have realised a dream with the successful reintroduction of black and white rhino into the wilds of the Okavango Delta.

 To help rectify the situation, the Botswana Defence Force and the Department of Wildlife reacted by creating Africa’s finest anti-poaching operation, laying the groundwork for the reintroduction of rhino into the country.
 All surviving white rhino were moved to protected sanctuaries until such time as they could be released back into the wild, in national reserves.

 In 2001 Wilderness Safaris together with the DWNP initiated a programme that has resulted in white rhino* running free and wild in the Okavango Delta.
 The first group of white rhino arrived in November 2001, Wilderness Safaris having purchased the first three and Gaborone Game Reserve donating one – a bull.
 As soon as these animals were freed, they became the property of the state.